Alumni Spotlight: Davis Shelfer, '17, Sociology

 What was your path after graduating from Auburn?
 And why/how did you decide upon it?

-DS: After graduating this past December, I have applied to several graduate programs in pursuit of a master’s degree in Criminal Justice.
+After graduation, I applied to several graduate programs in pursuit of a master’s degree in criminal justice.
 I enjoyed so many of the theoretical models presented across various sociology classes in my time at Auburn that it seemed the opportunities for research and education were endless, and pursuing a graduate degree after completing this program is the best option for that.
 I would like to conduct research into police science, violent crime, and alternative court systems.
 I had the great privilege of working with Dr. Weaver on a research project into line-of-duty deaths of law enforcement officers and it was invaluable to me.
-I have returned home to Houston to my job as an office administrator in a doctor's office while I wait to hear back (within the next couple of weeks!) on my applications.

 Do you think your sociology/liberal arts education has helped prepare you for success?
 If so, how?